BlockstreamResearch/shrincs-simplicity-verifier/README.md

-# simplicity-pq-signature
+# SHRINCS Simplicity Verifier
-This repo contains hash-based signatures that can protect bitcoin against quantum computers
+This repo contains hash-based signatures that can protect Bitcoin against quantum computers

 > *⚠️ This project is a work in progress and is provided as-is for research, learning, and experimentation.
 It is not production-ready and has not undergone a formal security audit, code review, or verification process.
 This library may be incorrect, incomplete, or insecure.*

 ## 🛠 Requirements
-We use `#include` and `#define` directives so you may need to install `mcpp`:
+We use `#include` and `#define` directives, so you may need to install `mcpp`:
 ```shell
 brew install mcpp
 ```